hamzaiftkhar/100-Days-of-Code-with-Python/Day-25/README.md

 [1, 2, 3, 4, 5]
 ```

 - Time Complexity: O(n), where n is the length of the list
 - Auxiliary Space: O(n) additional space of size n is created where n is the number of elements in the list

-### Getting list as input from user using list comprehension:
+### Getting list as input from user using list comprehension

 ```python
 # For list of integers